 How to stay safe from Scam Celebrity Crypto Ads

 The easiest way to avoid Scam Celebrity Crypto Ads is by proceeding only with projects that you thoroughly understand.
 Never invest in anything that you do not understand well.
-Celebrity pitches and ads might hype a few coins, but it will never be sustainable.
+Celebrity pitches and ads might hype a few coins, but they will never be sustainable.

 So, be careful about the things you invest in and take professional help whenever you feel it is necessary.
-Lastly, never ever invest more than what you can afford to lose.
-Markets are ruthless and as there is no such thing as sure-shot, we need to focus more on risk management and diversification.
+Lastly, never invest more than what you can afford to lose.
+Markets are ruthless and as there is no such thing as a sure-shot, we need to focus more on risk management and diversification.

 Recover Funds